subinjosesabu-folk/bookmate/docs/SRS.md

 ## 3. Functional Requirements

 ### 3.1 Auth Service
-- Register new user with name, email, password, role
+- Register new user with name, email, password
 - Login user with email and password
 - Generate JWT token with role and user ID
+- Admin can manage user roles and enable/disable users

 ### 3.2 Booking Service
 - Create booking (authenticated user or admin)
+  - Validations: required fields, no past time, end > start, max 4 hrs, no overlaps
 - List bookings
   - User → only own bookings
   - Admin → all bookings
 - Get booking by ID
   - User → only own
-  - Admin → any
+  - Admin → any (with resource + createdBy details)
 - Update booking (patch)
   - User → only own
   - Admin → any
-- Cancel booking (soft delete)
+- Cancel booking (soft delete → status `cancelled`)
-  - User → only own
-  - Admin → any

 ---